-Nazma is in her eight standard and was always interested to become an actor.
+Nazma was always interested to become an actor.
 As a good dancer, she believed that was her road to film industry.
 So when her friends asked her to prepare her portfolio she was quite excited.
 On the day of the photo shoot, Nazma dressed up in her best clothes and went to the photo studio.